Universal quantum computation via scalable measurement-free error correction: Practical considerations

-where $T_\mathrm{SE}^{(N)}$ is the time required for a syndrome extraction and $T_\mathrm{FB}^{(N)}$ that of a feedback operation.
-For simplicity, we only consider shuttling and measurement times, since these are typically much more important than the execution time of individual gates~\cite{bluvstein2022, bluvstein2024}.
-We denote the time required to shuttle a lattice spacing as $\delta \tau$.
+With regards to shuttling, its speed is limited by the amount of heating it induces.
+Two main shuttling trajectories have been designed to address this problem, namely a constant-jerk (CJ) movement~\cite{bluvstein2022} or an acceleration profile based on shortcut-to-adiabaticity (STA) techniques~\cite{hwang2025}.
+If an atom undergoes $K$ movements of distance $D_i$ each, the time taken by each movement is

+where $f=1/4\,(1/6)$ for CJ (STA) shuttling, and $\alpha$ is a constant that depends on the experimental setting and the trajectory.
+More details can be found at Refs.~\cite{bluvstein2022, hwang2025}.
+On the other hand, with regards to mid-circuit measurements and feed-forward, current state-of-the-art experiments across various atomic species and qubit encodings have attained times ranging between $\qtyrange{1}{20}{\milli\second}$~\cite{bluvstein2024, lis2023, norcia2023, singh2023, huie2023, finkelstein2024, radnaev2024}.

-We now consider the individual contributions to \cref{eq:time-total}.
-We assume the parallel extraction of individual stabilizers, which corresponds to a time $T_\mathrm{SE}^{(N)} \sim \kappa d_N \delta \tau + 4 T_\mathrm{C}^{(N-1)}$.
-This is applicable to the Bacon-Shor code, since we can devise an alternative MF QEC protocol using four ancilla qubits instead of three, cf.~\cref{fig:bacon-shor-variant}.
+For the MF QEC protocol, we assume the quasi-parallel extraction of individual stabilizers, since we can devise an alternative MF QEC protocol using four ancilla qubits instead of three, cf.~\cref{fig:bacon-shor-variant}.
 The advantage of this protocol is that it avoids measuring the stabilizer $S_3$ (cf.~\cref{sec:concatenation-design}), which requires longer-range interactions, by measuring $S_1$ and $S_2$ twice.
 Compared to \cref{fig:bacon-shor-concatenation}, it exhibits a slightly lower pseudothreshold, despite having more redundancy.
-In particular, for this protocol $\kappa = 2(1 + \sqrt{2})$, as shown in \cref{fig:bacon-shor-variant}.
-The shuttling schedule presented is compatible with the constraints imposed by the acousto-optical-deflectors (AODs) used to steer atoms in neutral-atom hardware~\cite{schmid2024, constantinides2024}.
-For the feedback operation, we require two movements of length $d_{N-1}$ for the unencoding and two movements of length $d_N$ for the application of the Toffoli gates, i.e.~$T_\mathrm{FB}^{(N)} = 2 d_{N} \delta \tau + 2 d_{N-1} \delta \tau = (2 d + 2) d_{N-1} \delta \tau$.

-Plugging these results in \cref{eq:time-total}, we obtain, for $d = 3$, $T_\mathrm{C}^{(N)} = 4 T_\mathrm{C}^{(N-1)} + (3\kappa + 8) d_{N-1} \delta \tau$, yielding~\footnote{[This equation slightly overestimates the time, as it incorrectly assumes the use of an unencoding gadget also at the lowest level of concatenation.
-However, this slight difference is negligible for the purposes of our heuristic calculations.]}

-For comparing with equivalent feed-forward (FF) implementations, we use a code that is equivalent by the number of correctable errors $t_N$ rather than the distance, cf. \cref{eq:t_N}.
-It is then helpful to write the total time in terms of it, which, as $t_N + 1 = 2^N$, reads

-For the FF implementation, we consider a logical qubit encoded in a $d \times d$ register, using some CSS code such as the rotated surface code, allowing for local stabilizer extractions without shuttling.
-We assume that by correctly decoding the syndrome information, we can correct up to $t = \lfloor \frac{d-1}{2}\rfloor$ faults on the data qubits.
+The total time required for a subcircuit $\mathrm{C}^{N}$ at $N$ levels of concatenation then can be broken down as